kozaru/bs-harp/readme.md

 ### v.1.3.0 (2016.1)

-Install JS and css libraries from rpm
+Install JS and css libraries from npm

 ### v.1.2.0 (2015.7)